Cray-HPE/docs-csm/install/deploy_management_nodes.md

    ```

 <a name="ensure-time-is-accurate-before-deploying-ncns"></a>

 ### 1.2 Ensure Time Is Accurate Before Deploying NCNs

-**NOTE**: If you wish to use a timezone other than UTC, instead of step 1 below, follow
+**NOTE:** If you wish to use a timezone other than UTC, instead of step 1 below, follow
 [this procedure for setting a local timezone](../operations/node_management/Configure_NTP_on_NCNs.md#set-a-local-timezone), then
 proceed to step 2.